USEPA/WNTR/documentation/gis.rst

     1  0.75  POLYGON ((40.00708 1.83192, 33.00708 84.83192,...
     2  0.90  POLYGON ((58.05971 44.48507, 58.11776 44.67615...

-The following example uses the function :class:`~wntr.gis.intersect` to assign earthquake hazard map with pipes.
+The following example uses the function :class:`~wntr.gis.intersect` to assign landslide hazard zone probabilities to pipes.
 This is very similar to the earthquake example above, except that the landslide hazards are polygons.
-Additionally, since the hazard map does not include a "background" value that defines the probability of damage outside landslide zones, the background conditions are included in the intersection function.
+Additionally, since the hazard map does not include a "background" value that defines the probability of damage outside landslide zones, the background conditions are included in the intersection function (i.e, the background value is assumed to be zero).

 .. doctest::
     :skipif: gpd is None